LinnSilver/Project1-Farrier/README.md

 - - Favicon -Favicon icon on tab was produced with Favicon.

 ### Acknowledgments
-Thank my mentor, Brian.
+Thank you to my mentor Brian Macharia.
 For Your support and guidance.
 Your great knowledge and commitment during this project has made my project better and more enjoyable.